surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge-XT.md

 <br/>
 <br/>

-## Continuous Controller information (CC)
+## MIDI CC information

-The eight macros towards the right of the routing bar have automatically assigned CC's.
+The eight macros towards the right of the routing bar have automatically assigned MIDI CCs.

 The list is as follows: